dana-ross/danaross.dev/content/manager-readme.md

 <p><img src="${baseURL}images/being-a-boss.gif" alt="Animated: A frog in a Napoleon style uniform falls across a desk.
 Caption is 'being a boss is hard'." /></p>

 Music?
-Pretty much anything but mostly 90s industrial, 90s-2000s EBM, Electro-swing, and Synthwave.
+Pretty much anything, but mostly 90s industrial, 90s-2000s EBM, Electro-swing, and Synthwave.

 I use Android but I’m still mourning Windows Phone.